IS561/MotorPool/Group-2-Commitments-and-Summary.md

 	- Note 3: https://courses.ischool.illinois.edu/mod/forum/discuss.php?d=424013
 - Our Wiki repository for drafts: https://github.com/IS561/MotorPool/wiki

-## Detailed Commitments of Each Member
+## Detailed Commitments of Each Group Member
 Here are other detailed commitments of each group member, where “Yes” means the group member has a contribution to the work:

 | Work\Member | Harshitha Ravindra | Mihir Joshi | Qiyuan Xiao | Yifei Li | Yixin Zhang | Yunya Gu |